arielchuri/forglory/crystalcastles/crystalcastles.md

 ##### Scene Die

+The following are some examples of a *scene die* for a fight scene.

 1. Add the number on the die to every roll.
 1. Add the number on the die to every monster roll.
 1. More monsters arrive when the scene die reaches a target number.